How To Clean Battery Terminal Corrosion

 You can use either baking soda mixed with water or straight vinegar:

 a.
-Baking Soda Solution: Mix one tablespoon of baking soda with a cup of water in a spray bottle.
+Baking Soda Solution: In a spray bottle, combine a cup of water and one tablespoon of baking soda.
 Shake well to dissolve the baking soda.

 b.
-Vinegar: If using vinegar, simply pour it into a spray bottle without dilution.
+Vinegar: If using vinegar, just pour it straight into a spray container.

 3. Apply the Cleaning Solution

 Spray the cleaning solution directly onto the corroded areas of the terminals.
-Be careful to avoid spraying onto other parts of the battery or vehicle, as it can damage the paint.
+Spraying on other areas of the battery or automobile could harm the paint, so be careful not to do that.

 4. Scrub the Terminals